Markphilbert/megamanApiApp/README.md

 # megamanApiApp

-An App built using a Mega Man Api
+An App built using a Mega Man Api.
+This app features a working searchbar which filters content.

 This Project was created with:
 Use of Fetch and API's